Research Assistant Professor of the Institute for Tissue Engineering and Regenerative Medicine

 Room 422A, Lo Kwee-Seong Integrated Biomedical Sci.
 Bldg, Area 39, CUHK

-Prof. WANG Dan (王丹) completed her B.S and M.S in Dental Medicine from Sun Yat-Sen Medical University, her Ph.D in Oral Biology from the University of Pittsburgh as well as her postdoctoral training from the Department of Orthopaedic Surgery at Stanford University.
-She is a Research Assistant Professor at The Chinese University of Hong Kong with appointments in the School of Biomedical Sciences and the Institute for Tissue Engineering and Regenerative Medicine.
-Her research interests include cell-matrix interactions, stem cell biology, osteoimmunology, tissue engineering and regenerative medicine for bone-tendon tissue unit repair.
+Prof. WANG Dan (王丹) completed her B.S and M.S in Dental Medicine from Sun Yat-Sen Medical University, Ph.D. from the Dental School of University of Pittsburgh, and her postdoctoral training at Stanford University.
+She joined CUHK in Aug 2017 as a Research Assistant Professor with appointments in the School of Biomedical Sciences (SBS), the Institute for Tissue Engineering and Regenerative Medicine (iTERM), and Department of Orthopaedics & Traumatology (ORT; by courtesy).

 # Co-first author

-- NSFC funded grant [PI; 2012-2015]: "Cell necrosis promotes bone regeneration by virtue of an inflammatory response through TLR4 signal pathway”.
+- Young Scientists of China of NSFC, 8102141 [Principal Investigator]: “Cell necrosis promotes bone regeneration by virtue of an inflammatory response through TLR4 signal pathway”.